salinelake/salinelake.github.io/index.md

 ## News
+`Mar 2024` &nbsp; Our paper ``Ab Initio generalized Langevin equation'' is accepted by PNAS.
 `Mar 2024` &nbsp; I give a talk on ab initio generalized langevin equation (AIGLE) in 2024 APS March Meeting at Minneapolis.